alxp/islandora/README.md

 ## Troubleshooting/Issues

+NOTE: There has been a function signature change for the `ingestDatastream` function within Tuque which will be deprecated after the 7.x-1.10 release.
+To read about it in detail please see the [JIRA ticket](https://jira.duraspace.org/browse/ISLANDORA-1995).
+For the time being there is a warning stating that this will become deprecated and that code that utilizes this specific behavior should be updated.
+Once this code is updated the `islandora_deprecation_return_false_when_datastream_exists` variable may be set to FALSE so the warning no longer displays.
+An example for doing this with drush: `drush vset islandora_deprecation_return_false_when_datastream_exists FALSE`.

 Having problems or solved a problem?
 Check out the Islandora google groups for a solution.

 * [Islandora Group](https://groups.google.com/forum/?hl=en&fromgroups#!forum/islandora)